borglab/wrap-project-python/README.md

 Project template illustrating python wrapping with borglab/wrap, **no** GTSAM.

+This file will be included as the python package description :)

 ## PREREQUISITES

 - Python 3.6+ is required, since we support these versions.